I’ve been trying to reduce my flour consumption lately. Too many homemade breads and muffins have left me with a undernourished, heavy feeling.

 How often do you use flours, gluten-free or otherwise?

-In a bowl, combine flour, salt, mustard seeds and garlic.
+- In a bowl, combine flour, salt, mustard seeds and garlic.
 Add oil and water and mix until dough is formed.
 Add more water if dough seems to dry, or more flour if it seems to wet.
-Form into a disc.
+Form into a disk.